noobforanonymous/sqlmap-tamper-collection/README.md

 **AUTHORIZED TESTING ONLY**

-This tool is for authorized security testing only.
+These tools are for authorized security testing only.

-✅ **DO USE:**
+**Permitted Use:**
-- On systems you own
+- Systems you own
-- With written permission
+- With written authorization
-- For authorized penetration testing
+- Authorized penetration testing
-- For bug bounty programs (within scope)
+- Bug bounty programs (within scope)

-❌ **DO NOT USE:**
+**Prohibited Use:**
-- On systems without permission
+- Unauthorized systems
-- For illegal activities
+- Illegal activities
-- To cause harm or damage
+- Causing harm or damage
+- Violating terms of service

+**Legal Notice:**

-**Unauthorized access to computer systems is illegal.**
+Unauthorized access to computer systems is illegal under:
+- Computer Fraud and Abuse Act (CFAA) - United States
+- Computer Misuse Act - United Kingdom
+- Similar laws in other jurisdictions

-By using these tools, you agree to use them responsibly and legally.
+By using these tools, you agree to:
+- Use them legally and responsibly
+- Obtain proper authorization
+- Accept full responsibility for your actions

-The author (Regaan) is not responsible for any misuse or damage caused by these tools.
+The author (Regaan) is not responsible for misuse or damage caused by these tools.

 ---

 ## Credits

-Inspired by the SQLMap project and community tamper scripts.
+Inspired by the SQLMap project and security research community.

 Built with engineering discipline and real-world testing.